rujinguo/portfolio/_portfolio/geo-optimization.md

 **Optimized Product Page Preview:**
 > [Newport Mint Leather Sectional](https://www.roomstogo.com/furniture/product/newport-mint-leather-7-pc-dual-power-reclining-sectional/1837897P)
 > ★ 4.8 | In Stock | USB + Cup Holders | Dual Power | "Movie night must-have!" – Michelle, GA
+✅ Key Features

+Dual power reclining with USB ports and adjustable headrests

+Includes storage console with cup holders

+Upholstered in luxurious mint green top grain leather

+Modular 7-piece layout ideal for large living spaces

+Built-in lay-flat technology for ultimate relaxation

+🏡 Perfect For

+“This set is amazing for movie nights!
+The power recline is smooth, and the leather is buttery soft.”— ⭐⭐⭐⭐⭐ Michelle, GA

+Spacious family rooms

+Open concept layouts

+Modern interiors needing a pop of soft color

+🛆 Delivery & Assembly

+Fast delivery to most Southeastern U.S. zip codes

+Professional in-home assembly available

+3-year furniture protection plan optional
+❓ Frequently Asked Questions
+Q: What is dual power reclining?
+A: Dual power reclining means the headrest and footrest can be adjusted independently using electric controls for customized comfort.

+Q: Does the sectional come in other colors?
+A: This model is upholstered in mint green top grain leather.
+Additional colors may be available in similar configurations—check with your local store or Rooms To Go customer service.

+Q: Can I fit this sectional in a small apartment?
+A: This 7-piece layout is ideal for spacious rooms.
+For smaller living areas, we recommend checking our modular or 5-piece options.

+Q: Is professional assembly required?
+A: While assembly is straightforward, professional in-home setup is available and recommended for optimal placement and setup.

+Q: How do I clean and maintain the leather?
+A: Use a soft damp cloth for daily care.
+For deep cleaning, use leather-safe cleaners.
+See our Leather Care Guide for tips.

+Q: Is there a warranty?
+A: A 3-year furniture protection plan is available at checkout.
+Manufacturer warranty may apply—refer to product details or ask in store.
 ---

 ## 📌 Status & Next Steps